tushar-sharma/tushar-sharma.github.io/_posts/2022-05-29-getting-started-decorators-python.md

 6
 ```

-Now if want to log the execution time of the function without modifying the existing function, we can create a `wrapper function`.
+Now if want to log the execution time of the function without modifying the existing function, we can create a `timeme` function which will receive our original function `multiply_me` as an argument.
+It will then execute it along with logging the time.

 ```python
 def timeme(func):